 9. Ghost Ship

-In Ghost Ship, a team of salvagers find an ocean liner adrift in the Bering sea that’s been missing since 1962.
+In Ghost Ship, a team of salvagers finds an ocean liner adrift in the Bering sea that’s been missing since 1962.
 They claim the ship and start towing it towards their home harbor, but along the way get trapped inside and experience bizarre events caused by the demonic creature that’s inhabiting the vessel.

 10. The Cabin in the Woods

-A lone cabin in the woods is yet another horror movie cliché, but yet The Cabin in the Woods offers much more than campy summer fun.
+Yes, a lone cabin in the woods is yet another horror movie cliché, but yet The Cabin in the Woods offers much more than campy summer fun.
 Five college friends plan a simple weekend retreat at a remote cabin but must figure out what’s really happening there if they have any hope of leaving.